Ngorongoro in Tanzania

 How to get to Ngorongoro Conservation Area

-The Ngorongoro Conservation Area can be easily accessed with a 2.5 hour private vehicle transfer from the Serengeti National Park, or from Arusha, the country’s safari capital.
+The Ngorongoro Conservation Area is easily accessible with a 2.5-hour private vehicle transfer from the Serengeti National Park or Arusha, the country’s safari capital.

 Where to stay in Ngorongoro Conservation Area